Communication Skills for Chefs: How Can You Communicate Effectively in the Kitchen?

 Consistency: Be the Dependable Communicator your Team can Count On

 Every great team shares information, ideas, and concerns--and they do it on a regular basis.

 Consistent communication--whether through weekly meetings, text messages, or a staff noticeboard--keeps everyone on the same page.
 It reduces surprises.
 And most importantly, it provides an opportunity for you to address concerns, recognize excellence and set clear expectations.

 Things can change quickly in a kitchen, so committing to consistent communication that includes all of your teammates in the cycle is critically important to ensuring that everyone is working towards achieving the same goals.

 Complete Your Culinary Skills with Communication

 If you’re interested in earning your Associate of Applied Science in Culinary Arts and fulfilling your dream of working in a professional kitchen, consider ECPI University’s Culinary Institute of Virginia.
-With an accelerated schedule and year-round classes, you could graduate sooner and start working faster.
+With an accelerated schedule and year-round classes, you could graduate sooner.
 For more information, contact a friendly admissions advisor today.

 Remember, communication is key to having a successful career as a chef.

 It could be the Best Decision You Ever Make!